CaitlinSchaef/CaitlinSchaef.github.io/index.md

 theme: jekyll-theme-minimal
 ---
 ## Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/caitlin-schaeffer-125668153) !

+## March 11, 2024
+### What is something you wish you could do but currently do not have the coding skills to accomplish?
+#### I would really like to be better able to organize a website.
+Making it have a great user experience and good flow would be fantastic.
+I am going to practice by restructuring this blog!

+### What are you struggling with?
+#### Right now I'm struggling with finding the balance amongst things, there is just a lot happening all at once with teaching, starting this program, and a general busy season of life.
+I keep thinking about how nice it will be in 6 months, when I will hopefully have a job and focus on that exclusively.

+### How do you solve a problem?
+#### I tend to really hammer at something until I understand what's happening, almost too much.

+### What methods do you use to help yourself get unstuck?
+#### I think the best method for getting unstuck is to try and broaden the scope of what you're looking at.
+Often, problems are symptomatic of a breakdown somewhere else, so it is good to try and think of the bigger picture.

+## March 4, 2024
 ### Was your first week what you expected?
 Why?
 Why not?
 ##### The first week of bootcamp exceeded my expectations in both workload and excitement.
 We dove right in to an ocean of material!
 ### What are you excited or eager to learn more about?